 The Pre-school is a registered charity with a volunteer management committee of parents.
-Parents are invited to assist in the running of the Pre-school either by volunteering to help during a session, by joining the Committee, or providing the Committee with assistance at fund raising and social activities.
+Parents are invited to assist in the running of the Pre-school either by volunteering to join the Committee, or providing the Committee with assistance at fund raising and social activities.
 We recognise the importance of parents and practitioners working together to have a positive impact on children’s development and learning.

 We work to the statutory framework of regulations for the EARLY YEARS FOUNDATION STAGE – to set the standards for learning, development and care for children from birth to five.

 Where to go

 The Market Hall